 Here are some of the weather impacts of climate change:

-Models show that climate change could cause thousands more heat-related deaths per year in many major cities by 2050, independent of population growth.
+Models show that climate change could cause thousands more heat-related deaths in many major cities in the coming decades, independent of population growth.
 Heat waves can also harm crops, livestock, fish populations and wildlife.

 The European heat wave of 2003 killed 14,800 people in France alone and more than 30,000 across the continent.
 According to the French National Institute of Health, the death rate was 60% higher than normal for that time of year.
 It was by far the worst heat wave on record.